 Probably the most popular site in Barcelona, attracting up to 3 million visitors a year, is this a Gaudí designed Latin Cross-shaped cathedral.
 Gaudí died before completing his opus and work continues on the gothic cathedral to this day and is expected to continue for another twenty years!
 When the cathedral is eventually completed it will have 18 towers.
 Guided tours take around 50 minutes.

 Described as Europe’s best museum, this amazing 30,000 meter squared science and nature museum cost €100 million to construct.
 Inside, you can visit the impressive planetarium and rain forest as you move around the building through a glassed-in escalator!
 Admission to the under sixteen’s is free.

-e destination for the sun seeker!
+This destination is for the sun seeker!
 If you visit in November you will be able to enjoy all the fun of Benidorm Fiesta Week, which ends with a spectacular fireworks display.
-With all this going on…and so much more, it’s no wonder Benidorm attracts over six million visitors each year!
+With all this going and so much more, it’s no wonder Benidorm attracts over six million visitors each year!

 The nearest airport to Benidorm is Alicante International Airport, the gateway to all the popular Costa Blanca resorts.
 Approximately 36 kilometres away, Alicante Airport is located 9 kilometres outside Alicante town and handles close to 9 million passengers each year.
 The three main airlines with bases in the airport include Ryanair, Air Berlin and EasyJet.
 We have outlined our favourite tourist attractions below for you to review.